-158F.
-Graham, supra note 21, at 315-16; see Note, Police Use of Trickery as an Interrogation Technique, 32 Vand.
+157/ F. Graham, supra note 20, at 315-16; see Note, Police Use of Trickery as an Interrogation Technique, 32 Vand.
 L. Rev. 1167, 1167-68 (1979).

-159 See Caplan, supra note 155, at 1425-26 n.47 (compilation of citations to writers characterizing Miranda as inadequate or ineffective in protecting rights of suspects); Note, Police Use of Trickery, supra note 158, at 1167-68, 1213; F. Graham, supra note 21, at 182-83; Steven R. Schlesinger, Witness Against Himself: The Self-Incrimination Privilege as Public Policy, 3 Claremont J. 55, 78-80 (Spring 1975).
+158/ See Caplan, supra note 154, at 1425-26 n.47 (compilation of citations to writers characterizing Miranda as inadequate or ineffective in protecting rights of suspects); Note, Police Use of Trickery, supra note 157, at 1167-68, 1213; F. Graham, supra note 20, at 182-83; Steven R. Schlesinger, Witness Against Himself: The Self-Incrimination Privilege as Public Policy, 3 Claremont J. 55, 78-80 (Spring 1975).

-completely rigid and formal, in the sense that no showing, however strong, that a suspect's statements were freely given and truthful is deemed sufficient to excuse non-compliance.
-Cases accordingly arise in which perpetrators of the most serious crimes secure the exclusion of their admissions or the reversal of their convictions on the basis of technical violations of Miranda or related decisions that do not cast the slightest doubt on their guilt.
+the reversal of their convictions on the basis of technical violations of Miranda or related decisions that do not cast the slightest doubt on their guilt.
 This can result in the freeing of known criminals or the prolongation of the anguish of crime victims through years of additional litigation.
 The perception of such cases by members of the public must be that the system has become deranged, treating their lives, their security and their deepest sensibilities as pawns in an inscrutable game.
-160
+159/

 Fifth, the Miranda decision has petrified the law of pre-trial interrogation for the past twenty years, foreclosing the possibility of developing and implementing alternatives that would be of greater effectiveness both in protecting the public from crime and in ensuring fair treatment of persons suspected of crime.
-The decision immediately stifled the active ferment in the law of pre-trial interrogation that was underway at the time it was handed down, see generally pp. 40-41, 58-61 supra, and nothing much as changed since then.
+The decision immediately stifled the active ferment in the law of pre-trial interrogation that was underway at the time it was handed down, see generally pp. 36-38, 54-57 supra, and nothing much has changed since then.
 Nothing is likely to change in the future as long as Miranda remains in effect and perpetuates a perceived risk of invalidation for any alternative system that departs from it.

 On the other side, we see no substantial reasons for retaining Miranda's system.
 The argument that it is necessary to guard against abusive interrogations requires no lengthy discussion.
-Miranda is not rationally designed to further that end, see pp. 47-49, 97-98 supra, and it has precluded the development of other approaches that would avoid its shortcomings in that regard.
+Miranda is not rationally designed to further that end, see pp. 43-45, 94-95 supra, and it has precluded the development of other approaches that would avoid its shortcomings in that regard.